carlmontanari/scrapli/README.md

  squished together! scrapli's goal is to be as fast and flexible as possible, while providing a thoroughly tested, well typed, well documented, simple API.

+Feel free to join the very awesome networktocode slack workspace [here](https://networktocode.slack.com/), where you will find a `scrapli` channel where you can discuss anything about scrapli, as well as tons of other channels covering all sorts of network/network-automation topics!

 # Table of Contents